Penrydd: Church

 The parish, in the 1530s, was unique in Wales in furnishing the title of a suffragan see, namely Bishop of Penrydd, and an Inventory of Ancient Monuments explains how this may have come about.
 The parish is marked (as Penrith) on a 1578 parish map of Pembrokeshire.

 The parish church of St Cristiolus (Church in Wales) existed at least as early as 1799, the earliest date from which parish register information has been garnered.
 From 1799 to 1858 the parish register is "Penrhydd with Castellan", Castellan being a chapelry at that time.
+The place name and church are recorded by the Royal Commission as historic place names.

 The living in 1870 was described as "...a rectory in the diocese of St David's.
 Value £100.
 Patron, the Lord Chancellor".
 The church had been rebuilt in 1841 and restored in 1911; in 1914 it was described as "plain" and "whitewashed".

 A survey by Dyfed Archaeological Trust for Cadw in 2011 describes the present churchyard as "...suboval/subrectangular, now poorly defined..." and the church as "...small, comprising chancel, nave and west porch.
 It is now in private hands...".

 The church was described in about 2012 as abandoned.